-You can now download iOS 11 Public Beta 2 and install it the right way on your compatible iPhone, iPad or iPod touch device, as the testers interested in putting iOS 11 through its paces are now able to do so on their compatible iPhone, iPad or iPod touch devices.
+You can now download iOS 11 Public Beta 9 and install it the right way on your compatible iPhone, iPad or iPod touch device, as the testers interested in putting iOS 11 through its paces are now able to do so on their compatible iPhone, iPad or iPod touch devices.

-Details here will teach you how.
-The installation process is somewhat straightforward, and should have a complete tutorial on this to make it as easy as possible for anyone interested in running iOS 11.
+Details on the installation process is here, which somewhat straightforward, and should have a complete tutorial on this to make it as easy as possible for anyone interested in running iOS 11.

 What’s important to note is that iOS 11 exists at a very best early beta stage.
 Anyone installing the firmware can expect a platform that’s full of new features, but also will likely come in front of performance issues, determined battery performance and potential overall system instability.
 All, you have these issues, expected with an initial firmware beta, but it’s always good to be armed with that knowledge prior to installing on a device.
 Bugs and other issues will arise, make a note of it.
 If you are happy enough to proceed on that basis, then let’s get started right to it.